Baked Bean and Cheese Chimichangas

 Instructions

-• Preheat the oven to 375 degrees.
-Line a baking sheet with tin foil then place two wire cooling racks in the baking sheet (this helps the food cook on both sides evenly without flipping them while they bake).
-Spray with cooking spray.
+- Preheat the oven to 375 degrees.
+Line a baking sheet with foil, then place a wire cooling rack on the baking sheet (this helps the food cook on both sides evenly without flipping it while it bakes).
+Spray with olive oil cooking spray.

 Love all forms of chimichangas.
 I prefer the fried over baked but I really don’t like dragging out the deep fryer so I make them baked like yours more often.
 You just gave me a great idea for the leftover brisket point that I have.